Sannevw/gym-cooking/README.md

 You will find a successful run (if the agent is trained properly to succeed at the recipe) here:
 `/misc/game/record/trained_agent/<img_save_name>`
 where `<img_save_name>` is the level name + how many agents + the seed: e.g., `simple_tomato_4x6grid_agents1_seed1`

-### Additional commands

-The above commands can also be appended with the following flags:
-* `--record` will save the observation at each time step as an image in `misc/game/record`.

 ### Manual control